Elementary School (K-Grade 5)

 What Students Learn: After identifying examples of good citizenship in multiple domains like at home, at school, and in their communities, students create a poster showing the three branches of government in which they explain how each branch of the government functions.

-Why It Matters: Students learn that they have a responsibility to honor God by making their communities better places, that authority comes from God, and that checks and balances are necessary to correct and prevent human corruption.
+Why It Matters: Students learn that they have a responsibility to honor God by making their communities better places, that authority comes from God, and the importance of checks and balances.

 Material Magic: It's Science!